These are some of our favorite games for kids in wheelchairs! Perfect for promoting activity and engagement!

 One of the most important goals for any child progressing through the stages of development is mastery of mobility skills.
 Functional movement, at any age, allows for independence.
 A baby learns to roll to his favorite toy.
 A child learns to walk to get her favorite snack.
 A young athlete learns to run to avoid being tagged.

 For a child in a wheelchair, this goal of functional independence is the same but the path to achieve it might look a little different.
-It is important to keep a wheelchair bound child active to improve their independence, increase their self-esteem and quality of life, maximize their cardiovascular health, strength, and endurance, and optimize inclusion with their peers.
+It is important to keep kids who use wheelchairs active to improve their independence, increase their self-esteem and quality of life, maximize their cardiovascular health, strength, and endurance, and optimize inclusion with their peers.

 Just as with a typical child, it is important to be creative and approach functional mobility practice in a fun and positive manner.
 In my practice, I frequently use a variety of games for kids in wheelchairs to motivate kids and inspire them to participate.